Title IV-E Child Welfare Training Project

 Project, a Title IV-E grant.
 The NAU BSW

-Child Welfare Training Project will be directed by Dr. Natalie Cawood (Principal
+Child Welfare Training Project is directed by Principal Investigator, Dr. Natalie Cawood and coordinated by Dr. Tiffany Ryan.

 The goal of the project is to recruit and train bachelor's

-level social workers to be competent Child Protective Services workers.
+level social workers to be competent Child Protective Service Professionals.
 The mission is

 involved in the public child welfare system.
 Students involved in the

-project will receive financial assistance while pursuing their degree in social
+project will receive tuition assistance while pursuing their degree in social

 families of Arizona.
 BSW students will receive payment of their in-state

-tuition and mandatory student fees for their junior and/or senior years in the NAU
+tuition and mandatory social work program fees for their junior and/or senior years in the NAU

 between one and two years, depending on the level of tuition assistance